SIWSL (Sign in with SimpleLogin)

 (query) to avoid the access token

-from hitting your back-end which should have nothing to do with it.
+from hitting your backend which should have nothing to do with it.

-Please note that the implicit flow
+Please note the implicit flow

 Standing on the shoulders of giants